Understand Your Offer

 Federal Direct Loans (Subsidized and Unsubsidized)

-Federal Stafford Loans are awarded to all students who complete a FAFSA, meet eligibility requirements, submit all required documentation, and are enrolled at least half-time (six or more units per semester).
+Federal Stafford Loans are offered to all students who complete a FAFSA, meet eligibility requirements, submit all required documentation, and are enrolled at least half-time (six or more units per semester).
 This loan is borrowed by the student and no credit check is required.
 Be advised that there is a maximum amount a student may borrow each year as well as a total maximum amount that students can borrow throughout their years in college.
 There are two types of Stafford Loans students can receive:

 - Subsidized Loan: Available to students with financial need and the government pays the interest being accrued on the loan while the student is in school.